bmolnar91/workbook/module_oop.md

   - Control of the way data is accessed or modified
   - More flexible and easily changed code
   - Ability to change one part of the code without affecting other parts
-    //When a variable is hidden by `private` modifier and can be accessed only through getter and setter, it is encapsulated.//
+    //When a variable is hidden by the `private` modifier and can be accessed only through a getter and/or setter, it is encapsulated.//

 - Inheritance:

-  Inheritance is the process that enables one class to acquire the properties (methods and variables) of another.
+  - Inheritance is the process that enables one class to acquire the properties (methods and variables) of another.
 With inheritance, the information is placed in a more manageable, hierarchical order.

 - Polymorphism:

-  Polymorphism, which refers to the idea of "having many forms", occurs when there is a hierarchy of classes related to each other through inheritance.
+  - Polymorphism, which refers to the idea of "having many forms", occurs when there is a hierarchy of classes related to each other through inheritance.
-  A call to a member method will cause a different implementation to be executed, depending on the type of the object invoking the method.
+  - A call to a member method will cause a different implementation to be executed, depending on the type of the object invoking the method.

 - Abstraction:

-  Data abstraction provides the outside world with only essential information, in a process of representing essential features without including implementation details.
+  - Data abstraction provides the outside world with only essential information, in a process of representing essential features without including implementation details.
-  A good real-world example is a book.
-When you hear the term book, you don't know the exact specifics, such as the page count, the color, or the size, but you understand the idea, or abstraction, of a book.
+  - A good real-world example is a book.
+When you hear the term book, you don't know the exact specifics, such as the page count, the color, or the size, but you understand the idea, or _abstraction_, of a book.
-  The concept of abstraction is that we focus on essential qualities, rather than the specific characteristics of one particular example.
+  - The concept of abstraction is that we focus on essential qualities, rather than the specific characteristics of one particular example.

-  In Java, abstraction is achieved using _abstract classes_ and _interfaces_.
+  - In Java, abstraction is achieved using **abstract classes** and **interfaces**.
-  An abstract class is defined using the `abstract` keyword.
+  - An abstract class is defined using the `abstract` keyword.
   - If a class is declared abstract it cannot be instantiated (you cannot create objects of that type).
   - To use an abstract class, you have to inherit it from another class.
   - Any class that contains an _abstract method_ should be defined as abstract.